 “Businesses have a unique role in breaking the silence around domestic abuse.
 By providing a Safe Space in their banks, TSB will help us reach many more victims of domestic abuse, ensuring they get the specialist help and advice they need.
 We hope many more businesses will follow their lead and support this scheme.”

-Late payments can have a material impact on suppliers.
-The UK’s small businesses are owed £50 billion in late payment which is why, in 2020, we became a signatory of the Prompt Payment Code, which requires signatories to pay 95% of invoices within a maximum of 60 days.
-At TSB, we've gone a step further and voluntarily committed to pay our small suppliers in less than ten days.
-We even exceeded our own ambitious targets in 2021, paying 97% of small and medium suppliers within seven days.
+As a signatory of the Prompt Payment Code, TSB is required to pay 95% of invoices within 60 days.
+At TSB, we have gone a step further and voluntarily committed to pay our small suppliers in less than ten days.
+We even exceeded these ambitious targets in 2022, paying 98% of small and medium suppliers within seven days.

-We want TSB to be a truly inclusive workplace – somewhere our colleagues feel they belong and can bring their whole selves to work.
+We want TSB to be a truly diverse and inclusive workplace – somewhere our colleagues feel they belong and can bring their whole selves to work.

 “It’s very important today to have equal opportunities for parental leave.
 Looking after a baby is a full-time job, so it allows couples to plan properly for having, or adopting, children and freeing up so many new possibilities for primary and co-parents.
 It’s reassuring to see TSB align their HR policies to recognise equal opportunities and better inclusion.”